Species Introduction

 ✓ Expert Tip

-Consider using a heater with an adjustable thermostat to maintain precise temperature control.
+Consider using a heater with a thermostat for consistent temperature control.

 Q: How long do Tuxedo Red Guppies typically live in captivity?